Zeldruck/Albion-Online-ZQRadar/README.md

 And much more to come!
 \
-Join the [Discord](https://discord.gg/XAWjmzeaD3) to look at the to-do list.
+Join the [Discord](https://discord.gg/XAWjmzeaD3) to look at the to-do list and be informed when a new version is released.

 ## 🔰 How to run (Windows)